betaout/spree_betaout/README.md

 ------------

 Upon installation, go to your Spree Configuration tab, and go to the Betaout settings page.
-Enter your Project ID, API Key, and API Secret which can be retrived from your Betaout dashboard.
+Enter your Project ID and API Key which can be retrieved from your Betaout dashboard.

 Usage
 ----